* COVID-19 update*

 Training, qualifications & experience

-I am a member of the British Association of Counselling and Psychotherapy (BACP) working towards accreditation, and adhere to their ethical framework.
+I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their ethical framework.

 Areas of counselling I deal with

 Other areas of counselling I deal with